noahehall/theBookOfNoah/gcp/readme.md

     - routing tables: used to forward traffic from one instance to another within the same network without requiring an external IP address
     - firewall: are globally distributed, you can restrict access to instances both incoming and outging traffic
       - metadata tags on compute engines
-    - VPC Peering: interconnect networks in GCP projects
+### interconnect with networks external to GCP
-    - shared VPC:  share a network or individual subnets with other GCP projects
+  - VPN: secure multi-Gbps connection over VPN tunnels
+    - use cloud router to make it dynamic
+  - direct peering: private connection between you and google for hybrid cloud workloads
+  - carrier peering: connection through larget partner network of service providers
+  - dediated interconnect: connect N X 10G transpart circuits for private cloud traffic to google cloud at google POPs
+    - when you need a service level agreement
+    - requires you to use the providers network typology
-    - cloud load balancing:
+### cloud load balancing: load balance inbound traffic
-      - get a global anycast IP address to frontend all your backend services
-      - types
+  1.  http and https inbound traffic
-        - global https: layer 7 load balanced based on load
+    - global http(s): layer 7 load balanced based on load
-          - route to different urls to different back ends
+      - route different urls to different back ends
+      - put your application behind a single & global anycast IP to the entire internet
+      - load balances traffic among all your backend instances
+      - integrated with GCP CDN
+  2. non http/https inbound traffic
     - global ssl proxy: layer 4 load balancing of no https ssl traffic based on load
       - supported on specific port numbers
     - global tcp proxy: layer 4 load balancing of non ssl tcp traffic
       - supported on specific port numbers
+  3. for UDP traffic and TCP(non ssl) traffic
-        - regional: load balancing of any traffic (tcp, udp)
+    - regional: load balancing of tcp (non ssl), udp on any port numbers
       - supported on any port number
+  4. for internal tiers of multi-tier applications
     - regional internal: load balancing of traffic inside a vpc
       - use for the internal tiers of multi tier applications
-        - internal load balancer: accepts traffic on a GCP internal IP address and load balances it across compute engine VMs
+    - accepts traffic on a GCP internal IP address and load balances it across compute engine VMs
-    - Cloud DNS:
+### Cloud DNS:
   - create managed zones, then add, edit, delete DNS records
   - programmatically manage zones and records using restful APIs or CLI or console
+### Cloud CDN:
-      - Cloud CDN: distributed edge caches to cache content close to end users
+  - distributed edge caches to cache content close to end users
-    - VPC interconnect with external networks
-      - VPN: secure multi GPS connection over VPN tunnels
-      - direct peering: private connection between you and google for hybrid cloud workloads
-      - carrier peering: connection through larget partner network of service providers
-      - dediated interconnect: connect N X 10G transpart circuits for private cloud traffic to gcloud at google POPs

 ## compute infrastructure for applications
-  - architectures:
+  - cloud architectures: from managed infrastructure to dynamic infrastructure
-    - IaaS
-    - Hybrid
-    - PaaS
+    1. IaaS: infrastructure as a service
+      - compute engine: general computing workloads
-  - you choose the infrastructure in which your app runs
+        - deploy your app in virtual machines
-    - VMs for compute engine
+    2. Hybrid: incorporates IaaS and PaaS
+      - kubernetes engine: container based workloads
-    - containers for kubernetes engine
+        - deployr app in containers
-  - google provides the infrastructure for your app so you can focus on your code
+    3. PaaS: platform as a service: google provides the infrastructure for your app so you can focus on your code
+      - app engine: focus on code and with less responsibility for managing infrastructure/provisioning
+        - flex: use any runtime you want with full control over the environment
+          - web and mobile applications
+          - container based workloads
+        - standard: use one of the supported runtimes with finer grain scaling
+          - web and mobile applications
+    4. Serverless: no responsibility for managing infrastructure
+      - BaaS: Backend as a service
-    - i.e. PaaS
+        - database services
-    -
+        - authentication services
+      - FaaS: functions as a service
+        - cloud functions: you supply chunks of code for business logic triggered by events -
 ### Compute Engine
   - run a VM
     - OS